 A file holder and files will keep paperwork off your counter and insure it doesn't get lost.

 Backsplash racks offer easy access and stylish storage.
 Most versions take just a few minutes to install.
-Type “backsplash rack” into any online search engine to find a range of styles.
 You'll also find a huge range of prices.
 Backsplash racks have a few disadvantages, though.
 All your kitchen utensils have to look good, since they're on display.
 And if you ever decide to remove the rack, you&39;ll be left with screw holes in the backsplash; not a big problem with drywall, but ugly and unfixable in tile.

 A decorative backsplash looks great and holds utensils.

 Replace that countertop TV with an under-cabinet model.
 On most models, the screen folds up and out of your way when not in use.
 Basic models include a radio, and pricier versions play CDs or DVDs too.
 Find under-cabinet TVs at electronics stores.
-To compare more than a dozen models online, go online and search for “under cabinet TV.”
 You can even buy an under-cabinet TV system that includes a camera, which lets you monitor the front door or the backyard from the kitchen.
 Under-cabinet TVs are easy to mount—all you need is a drill and a screwdriver.
 But running cable or antenna wire to the TV probably won't be so easy.
 Make sure you can connect a TV before you buy one.

 Mount your television under the cabinets so you can watch your favorite flicks without compromising counter space.